liangcheng-yu/hyperlight/README.md

 Hyperlight runs guest applications in its Sandbox without a kernel or operating system, for this reason those guest applications must be written specifically for the Hyperlight.
 The intention is that most developers will not need to write such applications, but will take advantage of pre-existing applications written for Hyperlight.

 One primary scenerio is to run WASM modules.
-A developer using Hyperlight to run WASM modules in their sandbox will be able to do so by using the [Hyperlight WASM guest application](https://github.com/deislabs/hyperlight-wasm) in a similar way to how they would use a WASM runtime if they were not using Hyperlight.
+A developer using Hyperlight to run WASM modules in their sandbox will be able to do so by using the [Hyperlight WASM](https://github.com/deislabs/hyperlight-wasm) in a similar way to how they would use a WASM runtime if they were not using Hyperlight.

 This repo contains Hyperlight along with a couple of sample guest applications that can be used to either test or try it out.